 Happy New Year!
-This time last year I talked about taking action.
-I have many ideas and things coming up this year.
-After reading the #BLACKandSTEM major tweets roll call last week I was inspired to share my top lessons to my younger self.
+After participating in the #BLACKandSTEM major Tweets roll call last week I was inspired to share my top lessons to my younger self.

 Lesson to my Younger Self (STEM Edition):

 My advice is to make a list of words that describe what you want to do.
 After some time you will start to see a theme.
 Now you can contact others for informational interviews to learn more about prospective STEM careers.
 Remember your major is part of your career, but it does not define you.
 Your goal is to graduate, finish strong with your STEM degree and land a career that suits you.

 2. Get mentors early: